bigeasy/strata/diary.md

 In fact, if I am going this route, why don't I simply write out the key over and over again?

+*update*: Still bothers me, the girth, but if I'm vacuuming frequently, it won't be sucha bother, will it?
+If vacuum turns out to be something that is done regularly, then investing in the rewind will not have been worth it.

+But, I'm starting to not like append only, because it only protects against a certain type of error that could be caught by testing.
+It starts to feel like type saftey, a talisman against corruption, one more thing that we do that make it impossible, impossible I say! to corrupt files because we're only ever appending and the operating system will protect us from ourselves.

+Yes, vacuuming is something that needs to be done, but in the mean time, all that cruft.
+I don't know why I don't err on the side of tidy.

 ## Quick Split and Merge; Log then Rewrite

 A number of different situations for writing can be more live than they are now.